Imburse-Payments/imburse-payments.github.io/pages/tutorials/creating-a-tenant-api-key.md

 Replace the `{tenantId}` placeholder value with the Tenant `id` for the Tenant you want to create the API Key for.

+###### Name
+You can give the new Tenant API Key a friendly name by setting the `name` property.
+If you don't set the name, a name will be generated for you.

 ###### Roles
 The `roles` value in the request is important as it sets the permissions this API Key can have.